tedneward/Azgaarnoth/Classes/Paladin.md

 # Paladin
 Whether sworn before a god's altar and the witness of a priest, in a sacred glade before nature spirits and fey beings, or in a moment of desperation and grief with the dead as the only witness, a paladin's oath is a powerful bond.
 Paladins are often champions of [Pantheonic gods](/Religions/Pantheon.md), the [Kaevarian Church](/Religions/KaevarianChurch.md), and many have found a home inside one of the [Orders of the Dragon](/Organizations/DraconicOrder/DraconicOrder.md).
+Others are sworn to a calling, or to themselves, bound to a purpose that a rare few can understand.
+Not all paladins serve purity and light--some see darkness as the only true salvation, or have simply embraced the darkness within.
+What is true of all paladins is their zeal and devotion to their cause, whatever it may be.

 *You must have a Charisma score and a Strength score of 13 or higher in order to multiclass in or out of this class.*